World Water Week 2018 theme: Water, ecosystems and human development

-The Online Press Room is a space dedicated to journalists covering the news and ideas that emerge over the course of the week – both in person and digitally.
-Here, we will provide you with webcasts of the top events, important press releases as well as lists of press events, key speakers and experts.
+The online press room is a space dedicated to journalists covering the news and ideas that emerge over the course of the week – both at the event and remotely.
+Here, we provide you with webcasts of the top events, important press releases, contacts and news as well as lists of press events, key speakers and experts.

 Services On Site

-A fully staffed press room is available to accredited journalists on the 5th floor of Folkets Hus, part of City Conference Centre in the heart of Stockholm.
+A fully staffed press room is available to accredited journalists on the 5th floor, rooms 501-504, of Folkets Hus, part of City Conference Centre in the heart of Stockholm.
 Here, you can receive assistance with interview requests, work in a quiet environment and obtain information on scheduled press events.

 World Water Week has a number of social media channels through which you can connect to help stay abreast of events, updates and virtual discussions on the topics you cover.
 Connect now to uncover stories and find potential interviewees!

 Follow @SIWI_water on Twitter and SIWIwater on Facebook to receive updates in advance and during the week.
 Find videos from past Weeks on our Youtube channel.
 The official World Water Week hashtag is #WWWeek – use it in your communication!

 When is World Water Week 2018?

 Sunday 26 August to Friday 31 August

 Please note: To receive accreditation, your application must be validated by SIWI (organizer of World Water Week).
 Only applications with the necessary press credentials will be approved.
 An e-mail confirmation letter, registration data and reference number will be sent to the email address provided once approved.

 What can I find in the press room?